Applications of artificial intelligence: Visual images

-The first AI art program, called AARON, was developed by Harold Cohen in 1968 with the goal of being able to code the act of drawing.
-It started by creating simple black and white drawings, and later to painting using special brushes and dyes that were chosen by the program itself without mediation from Cohen.
+The first AI art program, AARON, was developed by Harold Cohen in 1968 with the goal of being able to code the act of drawing.
+It started by creating simple black and white drawings, and later to painting using special brushes and dyes chosen by the program without mediation from Cohen.

 AI platforms such as DALL-E, Stable Diffusion, Imagen, and Midjourney have been used for generating visual images from inputs such as text or other images.
-Some AI tools allow users to input images and output changed versions of that image, such as to display an object or product in different environments.
+Some AI tools allow users to input images and output changed versions, such as to display an object or product in different environments.
 AI image models can also attempt to replicate the specific styles of artists, and can add visual complexity to rough sketches.

 AI has been used to generate quantitative analysis of existing digital art collections.
-Two computational methods, close reading and distant viewing, are the typical approaches used to analyze digitized art.
+Two computational methods, close reading and distant viewing, are typical approaches used to analyze digitized art.
 While distant viewing includes the analysis of large collections, close reading involves one piece of artwork.

 Computer animation

-In 2023, Netflix of Japan's usage of AI to generate background images for short The Dog & the Boy was met with backlash online.
+In 2023, Netflix of Japan's usage of AI to generate background images for the short The Dog & the Boy was met with backlash online.

 Finance

-Financial institutions have long used artificial neural network systems to detect charges or claims outside of the norm, flagging these for human investigation.
-The use of AI in banking began in 1987 when Security Pacific National Bank launched a fraud prevention task-force to counter the unauthorized use of debit cards.

 Banks use AI to organize operations for bookkeeping, investing in stocks, and managing properties.
 AI can adapt to changes during non-business hours.
-AI is used to combat fraud and financial crimes by monitoring behavioral patterns for any abnormal changes or anomalies.